-Below, more information about cenotes, lagoons, tours and maps, informational links, and videos.
+Below, is more information about cenotes, top-rated tours and maps, informational links, and videos.

 Inside the fun Scape Park at Cap Cana, Hoyo Azul will be the most unforgettable experience and the highlight of your day.
 As you walk down towards “The Blue Hole”, you’ll just say “wow!”.
 The scenery is so gorgeous, many couples come to take the most romantic photos on their wedding day.